Power electronics and automation

 Research topics

-2. Control systems with induction machines
+2. Control systems with induction and switched reluctance machines

-3. Applications of artificial intelligence in control
+3. Applications of artificial intelligence in control systems

 Description of laboratory and equipment